Airbus wins board spat with Spain, to renew CEO

 Headed by independent-minded former paratrooper Tom Enders, Airbus had blocked the French government's choice of chairperson immediately after the governance reforms in 2012.

-Defeat in what insiders dubbed their new war of Spanish succession could have sent a signal of weakness to Paris and Berlin ahead of future battles over defense spending and jobs.
+Defeat in what insiders dubbed their new war of Spanish succession could have sent a signal of weakness to Paris and Berlin ahead of future battles over defence spending and jobs.

 Airbus also on Wednesday ended suspense over Enders' future as chief executive, saying its board had asked him to serve for at least one more term after his mandate expires in 2016.